 Students enrolled in the University may obtain credit by examination for courses in which they have had no class attendance or semester standing.
 However, permission must be obtained from the dean of the college or school involved.
 A grade of not less than B on the examination is necessary to receive credit for the course.
 Examinations are not permitted in courses in which students previously have enrolled either regularly or as an auditor.
-Before the examination, applicants must pay the Cashier's Office a fee of \$25 per semester hour.
+Before the examination, applicants must obtain departmental approval, pay a fee of \$25 per semester hour to Admissions and then take the exam.
 This fee is non-refundable.
-The Cashier's Office issues a receipt which must be shown to the dean of the college or school conducting the examination.
-The dean immediately reports the results of the examination to the Records Office.
+The dean/chair immediately reports the results of the examination to the Records Office.
 Credits earned under this regulation are recorded only as hours earned.